-The cover to the roof-tent had been damaged (now replaced) and as a result the top board had rotted out.
+The cover to the roof-tent was damaged (now replaced) and as a result the top board had rotted out.
 I have stripped it down and replaced the board.
 Hopefully the roof tent will see some action next year.
 (Saw only one outing last year.
 That must change.)

 The chassis is being inspected and any remedial work is in progress.
 Once complete it will be coated with a rust stabilizing primer before being over-painted and cavity injected.
 The next phase is to look at the leaks by the Alpine windows where the roof has bent with the constant walking on it (roof joints all sealed and apline light seals replaced).

-With the Africa trip a distant memory I will endeavor to sort out the musical side of this website although there are many other demands currently on my time.
+With the Africa trip a distant memory I will endeavour to develop this website further.

-I hope you enjoy the website and I would like to thank my friend Guy Sidford for sharing his wealth of knowledge and skill in this regard.
+I hope you enjoy my website and I would like to thank my friend Guy Sidford for continuing to share his wealth of knowledge and skill in this regard.
 Guy also managed the website throughout my Africa trip which gave my nearest and dearest an invaluable resource during that time.